openHPI/TeachingTeamGuidelines/docs/courseadministration/certificatetemplates.md

     </g>
   </svg>
 <br>

+Font types, positions need to be adjusted depending on the template.

 ![Certificate](../img/courseadministration/certificate/Certificate.png)
 *Fig. Preview of Qualified Certificate*
 <br>

 ## Record of Achievement:
-The template should contain the following information -
+The template has to contain the following information -
+* Course title and summary
+* Bullet points of most important course elements
+* Signature of the course instructors and the person in charge of the platform

+The following data is added dynamically by the platform -
 * Participant's name
 * Participant's e-mail address
+* Participant's verified picture (through automatic face recognition)
 * Date of birth (optional)
-* Course title and summary
 * Credits earned
 * Course performance (if you're among the top 5%, 10%, or 20% of participants)
-* Signature of the Head of openHPI and course instructors
-* Current Date
 * Anti-counterfeit link and QR code that allows e.g. employers to check if the certificate is genuine
+* Date of issue: Current date

 * The following XML snippet in the dynamic content box:

   ```xml